anthony-callender/ark_analysis_ai/README.md

 - diocese_student_snapshot_grade_levels
 ```

+## Documentation Content

+The vector store includes rich documentation:

+1. **Table Documentation**: Detailed descriptions of each table's purpose and columns
+2. **Query Patterns**: Hierarchical relation patterns for common query types
+3. **Schema Guidance**: Rules for filtering, score calculation, and table usage
+4. **Domain Knowledge**: Information about academic years, roles, and domain-specific knowledge

 ## Architecture Benefits

 This hybrid approach offers several advantages:

 1. **Deterministic Table Access**: The LLM always has access to a complete, consistent list of tables
-2. **Semantic Rule Matching**: Vector search finds only the most relevant schema rules for each query
+2. **Semantic Documentation Matching**: Vector search finds only the most relevant documentation for each query
-3. **Reduced Complexity**: No need to encode table/column information into vectors
+3. **Structured Knowledge Base**: Documentation is categorized by type and topic
 4. **Tool-Specific Roles**: Each tool has a clear, focused purpose

 ## Tool Consistency